eliteself/cache_buster/README.md

-I created this scriprs to clear cache in web browsers when deploy updates of my FastApi websites, so I do not need to clear browser cache to see new css styles and without any CDN Solutions and Server-Side Solutions
+I created this scriprs to clear cache in web browsers when deploy updates of my FastApi websites, so I do not need to clear browser cache to see new css styles and without any CDN, server-side solutions and what I love more is Zero external dependencies!!

 **Feature**          | **Your Implementation**   | **Quality** |
 |--------------------|---------------------------|-------------|